bittbridge/bittbridge/docs/guide/04-run-miner.md

 Run the miner **on the GCP VM** from the repo root (`bittbridge/`) with venv activated.
 Use a tmux session to run the miner, then detach to leave it running 24/7.

+This is the **default course deployment**: the built-in **moving average** miner in `neurons/miner.py`.

 **Before running:** You need ISO-NE API access at [Sign up / Create account](https://www.iso-ne.com/isoexpress/login?p_p_id=com_liferay_login_web_portlet_LoginPortlet&p_p_lifecycle=0&p_p_state=maximized&p_p_mode=view&_com_liferay_login_web_portlet_LoginPortlet_mvcRenderCommandName=%2Flogin%2Fcreate_account&saveLastPath=false).
 Put your username and password in `.env` (see [03 – Wallets and Tokens](03-wallets-and-tokens.md)).
 ---

 ## Using tmux

-tmux keeps your miner (and validator) running even if you disconnect from SSH.
-Create a session, run your processes, then detach.
+tmux keeps your miner running even if you disconnect from SSH.
+Create a session, run your process, then detach.

 ### Create a tmux session